Hostel Essentials Packing List 2026: 35 Must-Have Items

 Quick-drying Microfiber Towel

 A quick dry microfiber towel is without a doubt a must for staying at hostels and for backpacking.
-(I include towels in my backpacking packing list.)

 To describe, microfiber travel towels are soft, absorbent, and durable.
 You can dry off quickly by running the towel across your body to absorb water.
 Then, effortlessly hang your towel to dry with the attached hook before you head out to sightsee.
 Within hours, the towel will be dry—even faster on a hot, sunny day.